 Paul Jarvis, who wrote a book called Company of One, once wrote about a new business venture he joined with two other people:

 ‘If this company needs business growth beyond the three of us, I’m out.’

 …Not because I’m afraid of success, but because “success” to me means being able to get what needs done, done without having to hire a team

 When I was thinking about launching a podcast, someone asked me how I was going to monetize it.
 I told him that wasn’t my goal.
 I just wanted to try something new and see if I had fun doing it.
 My gut told me that it was a forcing mechanism to be creative and push my thinking to the next level.
-It only cost me about $75 for a microphone to get started started.
+It only cost me about $75 for a microphone to get started.

 I talk to many people who have been stuck for years.
 They would love to try out working on their own or some creative project but have a deeply embedded fear of failure.
-Part of this comes from our ideas of what successful looks like.
+Part of this comes from our ideas of what success looks like.

 We don’t see stories of the solopreneur like Jarvis who is more focused on “having enough” than getting rich.
 We think instead in terms of the brands and personalities that capture our attention.
 If you are thinking about becoming a freelance consultant you worry about competing with Mckinsey and BCG.
-If you are thinking about starting your own thing, you think about Gary Veynerchuk and Tim Ferriss.
+If you are thinking about starting your own thing, you think about Gary Vaynerchuk and Tim Ferriss.
 If you are thinking about starting a podcast, you are competing with Gimlet and NPR.